Two Means to an End Goal: Connecting Explainability and Contestability in the Regulation of Public Sector AI: Understanding the intersection of explainability and contestability of AI systems

-Regarding individual contestation, participants further problematized that it \textbf{primarily serves individual interests} and thus has less potential to effect change on a systemic level.
-Based on their experience, P12 elaborated that decision subjects ``\textit{want to fight for \textbf{their} privacy and \textbf{their} freedom.
-It's very different from fighting for privacy with a big P in general}'' (P12).
-For these reasons, collective contestation was posited as a more effective alternative for ``\textit{contesting decision patterns [...] through things like class actions}'' (P9).
-Enacting this contestation using judicial (e.g., class action lawsuits) and non-judicial channels (e.g., civil society organizations), which facilitate ``\textit{translating personal issues into general matters and public fights and political debates that we should have}'' (P12), was noted as being insufficiently explored within the current EU jurisdiction.
-The \textbf{capacity of inciting political debates} was further assigned to contestability rather than explainability for two main reasons: First, because for ``\textit{neural nets or very complex decision trees [...] you can't come up with an explanation at all}'' (P8); and second, because a descriptive explanation does not justify that ``\textit{the decision is correct, accurate, and legit; you need to justify so people are convinced by it}'' (P11), thus lacking the normative force that is essential for contestability.
-Leveraging the distinction described in Section~\ref{sec:results_polysemy}, justification might thus be defined as a limit of \textit{descriptive} explainability, but as an essential part of \textit{normative} explainability.
+Participants further problematized that individual contestation primarily serves individual interests and has less potential to effect change on a systemic level.
+Decision subjects ``\textit{want to fight for \texttt{their} privacy and \texttt{their} freedom.
+It's very different from fighting for privacy with a big P}'' (P12).
+Collective contestation was posited as a more effective alternative for ``\textit{contesting decision patterns [...] through things like class actions}'' (P9), but enacting this form of contestation was perceived to be insufficiently explored within the current EU jurisdiction.

+Inciting political debates on a collective level was further seen as a capacity of contestability and normative explanations (justifications) rather than descriptive explanations.
+A descriptive explanation does not justify that ``\textit{the decision is correct, accurate, and legit}'' (P11).
+Descriptive explanations thus lack the normative foundation that is essential for contestability, which highlights the need for justifications as way of providing information on a system's legitimacy and value alignment that can effectively support contestation.

+Lastly, preventing a surge of contestation requests and the gaming of decision processes were perceived as prevalent challenges when implementing explanation and contestation measures: ``\textit{If [the institutions] do it properly, they will be submerged by requests and contestation}'' (P12).
+Both excessive contestation and attempts to game the system stem from citizens' intention to take control over the decision process to achieve favorable results, especially if they feel that their values are not adequately represented.
+Participants stressed that when confronted with a badly justified algorithmic decision, citizens ``\textit{adapt their behavior to their [antagonistic] interpretation of the algorithm}'' (P5).
+As a remedy, decision subjects could be included in the design process of public AI systems to incorporate their perspectives, improve transparency in rationale, increase acceptance of unfavorable decisions, and fulfill administrative requirements ``\textit{to consult the population in terms of impact and gather public feedback}'' (P9).

-\subsubsection{Gaps between disciplines impede mapping the intersection of explainability and contestability.}
+\subsection{Gaps between disciplines impede mapping the intersection of explainability and contestability}